Preferences - Contacts

 Identity

-In the Identity preferences you can define the identities available for contacts.
-Identities are used to categorize the customers and other contacts.
+In Preference → Contacts → Identity, you can define the identities available for contacts.
+Identities are a mandatory field used to categorize the customers and other contacts.
 For example, the identity of a customer has to be known or verified due to MiFID regulations, and the identity selection can be used to determine whether the identity of the customer is known and how the customer was identified.
-For contacts, an identity is mandatory.

-Identities can be defined in the Identity window in the Preferences.
-An identity consists of a code and a name: the code is used to identify the identity in the system, and the name is used to view and choose the identity in the user interface.
+An identity consists of a code and a name.
+The code is used to identify the identity in the system and the name is used to view and choose the identity in the user interface.
+The following table shows the standard identities in the system.

 Juridical form

-In the Juridical form preferences you can define the juridical forms available for contacts and portfolios.
+In the Juridical form preferences, you can define the juridical forms available for contacts and portfolios.
 Juridical forms are used to categorize the customers and portfolios based on their legal stand.
 For example, the contacts and portfolios could be categorized into companies and private persons.
-For contacts and portfolio, a juridical form is mandatory.
+For contacts and portfolios, a juridical form is mandatory.

-The portfolios owned by a contact of the type Customer inherit the juridical form of the contact: by default, the juridical form of a portfolio is the same than the juridical form of the portfolio's primary contact's juridical form.
-Thus, when a new portfolio is created, the juridical form is by default set to be the same than the juridical form chosen for the customer.
+The portfolios owned by a contact of the type Customer inherit the juridical form of the contact: by default, the juridical form of a portfolio is the same as the juridical form of the portfolio's primary contact's juridical form.
+Thus, when a new portfolio is created, the juridical form is by default set to be the same as the juridical form chosen for the customer.